 After two years at a practice in Ottawa Dr Wootton joined Dr Froimovitch at the clinic he started in 1979.
 It felt like the right choice and the Gatineau Hills, although not quite as big as the Rockies, have turned out to be the most amazing place to live.
 There is unlimited opportunity for outdoor pursuits, great proximity to our nation’s capital and the Hills are home to a vibrant bilingual community.

 Becoming co-owner of the practice in 2011 Penny is happily settled in Chelsea and hopes to continue to serve pets and their families in the Gatineau Hills for years to come.

 Dr Melissa Jowett was born in the south of England and wanted to be a veterinarian from a very young age, and so, with much determination she ended up going to Nottingham Veterinary School.

 After graduating at the age of 22 she decided to take a year off to travel around Canada before starting work.
 Mel started this trip with friends in Wakefield and never ended up leaving.

 Melissa is now married and has many animals (dogs, cats ,ferrets, horses and chickens) and moved recently to a farm in Quyon.
 She is very excited to have her very own sugar bush and the opportunity to get more animals.

 Mel works part time as a large animal and horse vet and part time in Chelsea and Wakefield at the Clinique Veterinaire de la Gatineau with Mark and Penny.
 She has a true love of all animals and is very pleased to be able to be involved with them all.

-We also benefit from two mobile vets who come to our clinic to provide services:
+We also benefit from a mobile vet who comes to our clinic to provide services:

 - Dr. Jean-Sebastien Boileau Diplomate ACVIM (Cardiology) Mobile Cardiology Consultant